glasserd/slatecalendarsync/README.md

 ```
 python slatesync.py
 ```
-To set up a new calendar you need to call a URL with specific parameters:
+To set up a new calendar you need to call the URL of your slatesync instance with these specific parameters:

 Parameter: calendar
 Value: User's email address